OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 - **Core Functionality**: The Media Proxy handles the routing and forwarding of media data, specifically audio and video streams, between mesh nodes.
 - **Low Latency & Efficiency**: The focus is on ensuring low-latency and efficient usage of system resources, which is critical for real-time media applications.
-- **Service Mesh Role**: It acts as a Data Plane component within a larger service mesh for media applications, utilizing `MTL` `ST 2110` API, `libfabric` for `RDMA` API, `MemIF` shared memory APIs, and many more, to abstract the complexities involved in efficient media transport.
+- **Service Mesh Role**: It acts as a Data Plane component within a larger service mesh for media applications, utilizing `MTL` `ST 2110` API, `libfabric` for `RDMA` API, `memif` shared memory APIs, and many more, to abstract the complexities involved in efficient media transport.

 ✅ **Key point**: Media Proxy handles the data transport layer of media streams, focusing on real-time efficiency and ensuring media routing between microservices in the mesh.